EXPLORE THE COLLECTION

 Since its founding in 1940, the Walker Art Center has collected the visual, performing, and media arts of our time.
-A reflection of our multidisciplinary mission and the increasingly cross-disciplinary practice of artists, Walker Collections reflect a diverse range of artistic output, including painting, sculpture, films, performances, books, artist archives, and more.
+A reflection of our multidisciplinary mission and the increasingly interdisciplinary practice of artists, Walker’s Visual Arts Permanent Collection of almost 12,000 works by over 2,300 artists reflects a diverse range of artistic output, including painting, sculpture, films, performances, books, artist archives, and more.

 Living Collections Catalogue

 The Living Collections Catalogue is an on-going serial publication that presents unique documents, original interpretation, and rich media resources about select artworks from the Collections.
 Each volume of the Living Collections Catalogue includes media-rich essays on broader themes as well as in-depth investigations of specific works of art.
 Implicit in the concept of a “living catalogue” is the dynamic nature of an online volume about the Walker’s collections.
 Information in the database is updated as new research and presentations occur, while essays are versioned and citable with assurances of a permanent address to the information referenced.